-- Turn water heater by-pass valve to by-pass position. - Remove and save the protective cap from the end of the draw tube (clear vinyl hose). - Insert the end of the suction tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution. - Turn the valve handles to the winterize positions shown on the valve panel. - Turn a water pump switch on. - Open each cold water faucet handle in the coach one at a time until antifreeze solution just begins to flow from the faucet, then close.
+- Insert the end of the siphon tube into a container of RV antifreeze solution.
+We recommend using a clean bucket or container that can hold at least 3 gallons of RV antifreeze to avoid frequent refills during the process. - Turn the diverter valve handle so that it points toward the siphon tube. - Turn a water pump switch on. - Open each cold water faucet handle in the coach one at a time until antifreeze solution just begins to flow from the faucet, then close.